IvonneBenitesRodriguez/BookstoreReact/README.md

 <!--Future Features-->

 ## 🔭 Future Features <br/>
- - [] - I will add texts and backgrounds to my site.
+ - [] - I will add styles to the site.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>